 Couples out there can relate to this one.
-In many relationships it is not unusual for partners to have different comfort levels as far as preferred sleeping temperatures are concerned and usually, but not always the female will get colder more quickly.
+In many relationships it is not unusual for partners to have different comfort levels as far as preferred sleeping temperatures are concerned.
+Usually, but not always, females will get colder more quickly.
 This will not be new information to most of you and is not just anecdotal but backed up by a number of studies.

 In practice what this means is that to have a good night sleep, women will often need to have a warmer sleep system than men either by using a warmer sleeping bag, using a sleeping mat with a higher R value or wearing extra layers to keep warm.

 Sleeping bags sold in Europe, Australia, and progressively more often in the USA, will come with a warmth rating that uses the European EN 13537 standard.
 If you want a good night sleep make sure your layering system and sleep system are suitable for the conditions in which you are going to be sleeping.

-When we progress from day hiking to overnight hiking we often move from our confortable bed at home into something that is usually not quite as luxurious.
+When we progress from day hiking to overnight hiking we often move from our comfortable bed at home into something that is usually not quite as luxurious.
 Now I’m a side sleeper and due to injuries to both my shoulders, I will often toss and turn during the night.
-While I will usually have a good night sleep, it is often restless.
-I changed from a self-inflating sleeping mat to an inflatable sleeping mat a little over two years ago and this has made a huge difference to my night time comfort on the trail.
+While I will usually have a good sleep, it is often restless.
+I changed from a self-inflating sleeping mat to an inflatable sleeping mat a little over four years ago and this has made a huge difference to my night time comfort on the trail.

 If you are just trying out camping for the first time or you don’t enjoy overnight trips, look at your sleep system and see if it can be improved.
 Borrow different equipment from friends to see what works for you.